 The above statement is a compound statement because it can be broken down into two simple statements “Earth is a planet” and “Earth has a natural satellite”.
 These two simple statements are joined together ‘and’ which is a connective.
 The two simple statements which together form a compound statement are called component statements.

 Connectives used in Compound Statements:

 Connectives are the words that are used as a bridge to form a compound sentence by two more compound statements.
 There are three types of connectives that are used to combine simple statements to form a compound statement.
 Connectives are simple English words used to connect the statements.

 The Three Types of Connectives are:

-1. Conjunction: A conjunctive statement is the compound statement which is obtained by connecting two simple statements with the connective ‘and’.
+Conjunction: A conjunctive statement is the compound statement that is obtained by connecting two simple statements with the connective ‘and’.
 The conjunction of two statements ‘p’ and ‘q’ is given as “p and q” or “p ∧ q”.